tblommel/NEdyson/README.txt

 necessary for the calculation.
 An example input file is given in data/NEdyson-input.ini.
 For information on what the input parameters are, one can call the program with the -h flag for a list of parameters and their meaning.

+This package also forms the basis for the compression-based integration package: hodlr.
+As well as NEadapt, an adaptive implementation which interfaces with the SUNDIALS package.
+For further information on either of these implementations, please contact the author.